 The process of Put-to-Light is a seemingly simple one, which speaks to its popularity.
 The product a customer ordered (along with various other items that may or may not be a part of the same order) is placed in a container called a tote.
 The tote travels down a conveyor system to a sorting station where an employee awaits.
 Once the tote reaches the employee, it is scanned so that the put pod (a shelving unit made up of various bins) knows exactly where each item belongs.
 The employee picks an item from the tote and scans it to activate a light module designated to a specific bin.
 Once the light module is illuminated, the employee will place the scanned product in the indicated bin and push the light module to confirm the completion of the task.
 The process repeats until the tote has been completely sorted.
 This system allows warehouse employees to focus solely on sorting and picking—increasing accuracy and efficiency.

 Why are errors still occurring?

-There are various avenues that can be taken to resolve the issue of inaccurate sorting and AHS has designed a solution that allows employees to clearly identify which bin an item belongs to when scanned.
-This design solution is called Rapid Pack Consolidation (RPC).
-In addition to light modules on the outside of the bins, RPC is equipped with LED lights on the inside as well.
-This feature illuminates the entire cell, making it more eye-catching for the employee further reducing errors and increasing productivity.
-Guesswork is eliminated and, eventually, maximizes ROI.
+There are various avenues that can be taken to resolve the issue of inaccurate sorting, and AHS has designed a solution that allows employees to clearly identify which bin a scanned item belongs to.
+In addition to light modules on the outside of the bins, this solution is equipped with LED lights on the inside as well.
+This feature illuminates the entire cell, making it more eye-catching for the employee.
+This significantly reduces errors and increases productivity.
+Guesswork is eliminated and will maximize ROI.

-Retail, e-commerce, manufacturing and omnichannel fulfillment are focal points for many businesses that rely on innovative technologies to boost their ROI.
-Put-to-Light and RPC produce efficient and measurable results that promote increased order accuracy.
+Retail, e-commerce, manufacturing, and omnichannel fulfillment are focal points for many businesses that rely on innovative technologies to boost their ROI.
+Put-to-Light pods produce efficient and measurable results that promote increased order accuracy.

 To learn more about how AHS can help improve your order accuracy, click here.